Karachi shopping mall fire death toll climbs to 26 | Science-Environment

 "We might need to demolish the entire building," the chief minister said.

-Karachi Mayor Murtaza Wahab told reporters that around 55 to 60 people, who were believed to be in the building when the fire broke out, were still missing.
+Karachi Mayor Murtaza Wahab told reporters that around 55 to 60 people, believed to be in the building when the fire broke out, were still missing.

 "The rescue teams are doing their best, using thermal cameras and other means, to find these missing people,'' he said.